nationalarchives/da-reference-generator/README.md

 ## API Gateway

-There are two REST API Gateways that provides an interface to the Lambda function.
+There are two REST API Gateways that provide an interface to the Lambda function.

 One is a public and the other private.
 Both consume the same Lambda.

-Currently, the private API is called from within TNA.
-The public API is used by TDR.
+The api gateways have resource policies which restrict which services can call them.

 The urls for calling the reference generator can be obtained from the [da-terraform-configurations](https://github.com/nationalarchives/da-terraform-configurations/blob/main/tdr/main.tf#L35-L37)
 It can be called directly by providing the parameter `numberofrefs={value}` by making a http request to one of the reference generator urls, for example: